START-Hack/SUNRISE_STARTHACK23/README.md

 Welcome to the StartHack of 2023.

-We'r Sunrise, specifically the Tribe "Wilmaa" within Sunrise.
+We're Sunrise, specifically the Tribe "Wilmaa" within Sunrise.
 We've build yallo TV https://yallo.tv and Live Mysports https://live.mysports.ch.
 Our development ist mainly focused on OTT/TV.

 TV is not dead!
 There is still a lot of exlcusive TV Content people watch and enjoy.
 To name just some: Live sports, Batchelor etc.